joachimbbp/spritefire/devnotes.md

     - Once this is fixed, have the CI run a batch (not just video)

 # PULL REQUESTS AND CONTRIBUTERS
-- feel free to contact jbbpfefferkorn@gmail.com for any questions
+- feel free to contact me at jbbpfefferkorn@gmail.com for any questions
+-

+# WISH LIST
+- Better CI tools which work with raylib
+- Raylib sprite resize
+- Goroutine database creation
+- Fix issue with crashing while processing large batches (see known bugs)
+- Generate docs

 # BLOG:
 March 01 2024: